Schema-Validated Structured Content

 Part of Statically generated sites

-Site content needs to stay reusable and trustworthy across many consumers, not just look right on the one page that renders it.
+Site content needs to stay reusable and trustworthy across many contexts, not just look right on the one page that renders it.

 Applies when

-• the content has recurring structure more than one thing needs to read
+• the content has recurring structure that more than one template or service reads

 Summary